Health-Informatics-UoN/lettuce/README.md

-# Llettuce: LLM for Efficient Translation and Transformation into Uniform Clinical Encoding
+# Lettuce: LLM for Efficient Translation and Transformation into Uniform Clinical Encoding

-**Llettuce** is an application for medical researchers that matches the informal medicine names supplied by the user to concepts in the [Observational Health Data Sciences and Informatics](https://www.ohdsi.org) (OMOP) [standardised vocabularies](https://github.com/OHDSI/Vocabulary-v5.0/wiki)
+**Lettuce** is an application for medical researchers that matches the informal medicine names supplied by the user to concepts in the [Observational Health Data Sciences and Informatics](https://www.ohdsi.org) (OMOP) [standardised vocabularies](https://github.com/OHDSI/Vocabulary-v5.0/wiki)

 The application can be used as an API, or run with a graphical user interface (GUI).